 Documenting the problem will help you build a coherent and complete case and provide you with a clear overview of the situation.

-Think of what would be a realistic and satisfying solution to your problem.
-This could be a repair, an exchange, a complete or partial refund, a request to have the work redone, and so on.
+Think of a solution that is realistic, satisfying and fair to both parties.
+This could be a repair, an exchange, a complete or partial refund, a request to have the work redone, etc.

 4. Choose with whom to negotiate

-• Try to determine who can solve your problem (store manager, customer service manager, owner, and so on);
+• Try to determine who can solve your problem (store manager, customer service manager, owner, etc.);

 • Set up a meeting to negotiate in person and insist on meeting the right person;